datopian/datahub-docs-tech/docs/developers/deploy.md

 #### AWS Lambda - Flask via Zappa

 We are no longer using AWS and Heroku in this way.
-However, we have kept this for historical purposes and in case we return to AWS
+However, we have kept this for historical purposes and in case we return to any of them.

 <div class="mermaid">
 graph TD